 Guitar 1 – Violin 0, once again.
-Violin more difficult, I am sorry.
+Violin is more difficult, I am sorry.

-Different picking techniques vs. bow technique: the right hand
+Different picking techniques vs. bowing techniques: the right hand

-The mediator, as played by many, is no easy either.
+The mediator, as played by many, is not easy either.
 It can be complemented by some “hybrid picking” with the mediator and other fingers of the right hand.

 The violin bow technique is a world in itself.
 It is complex as well in many ways: longbows, legatos, saltellato, spicatto, staccato, détaché…

-But the first difficult ability to acquire is maybe sound production, which requires to master the relationship between the pressure of the bow and the speed of the bowing.
+But the first difficult ability to acquire is maybe sound production, which requires mastering the relationship between the pressure of the bow and the speed of the bowing.
 And then the point of contact between the bow and the string.